4ntoine/libadblockplus-android/README.md

     ./gradlew assemble

-This will generate *.apk in 'libadblockplus-android-webviewapp/build/outputs/apk/' directory.
+This will generate *.apk in the 'libadblockplus-android-webviewapp/build/outputs/apk/' directory.

 ## WebView

-You can find 'AdblockWebView' class in 'libadblockplus-android-webview' directory.
+You can find 'AdblockWebView' class in the 'libadblockplus-android-webview' directory.

 `AdblockWebView` class provides built-in ad blocking (both resource loading filtering and element hiding) and inherits from Android